peterdsharpe/peterdsharpe/README.md

 -----

 Hello there!
-My name is Peter Sharpe, and I'm a graduate student at MIT AeroAstro studying aircraft design, multidisciplinary design optimization (MDO), and applied aerodynamics.
+My name is [Peter Sharpe](http://peterdsharpe.github.io/), and I'm a PhD Candidate at [MIT AeroAstro](https://aeroastro.mit.edu/) studying aircraft design, multidisciplinary design optimization (MDO), and applied aerodynamics. :rocket:

-I research new optimization techniques that allow us to solve challenging real-world engineering problems.
+I research new optimization techniques that allow us to quickly solve challenging real-world engineering problems.
+Some general ideas in my work:
+* I'm a strong advocate of "interactive design" - *design optimization must be a human, exploratory process rather than an automated, turn-key solution*.
+Unfortunately, most modern design optimization tools at an acceptable level of modeling fidelity are too slow for interactive use.
+* Most of my optimization research focuses on enabling rapid, interactive design through automatic differentiation and "simultaneous analysis and design" (SAND) methods.
+Both of these require you to "get inside of the black box" of solvers, and the payoff is that design optimization of highly-coupled systems becomes many orders of magnitude more tractable.
+* Generally, my work focuses on "wide" rather than "deep" design optimization: when designing complex engineering systems, I believe it's usually more important to capture rough design trade-offs across dozens of subsystems, rather than precisely analyzing just one or two disciplines.
+Using surrogate modeling techniques based on data from high-fidelity analysis, we can retain both high speed and high fidelity.

+I also do a lot of consulting work on the side, usually in the areas of design optimization and data science - email me at pds@mit.edu to discuss opportunities.

 Welcome to my GitHub!
 Come in.
 Have some tea.
 Stay a while.